How to understand your life insurance policy

 The insured or the policyholder

-This is usually the same person — you — but you could be buying a policy for someone else, in which case you’re the policy owner and they are the insured.
+The insured person is almost always the policyholder, but you can buy a policy for someone else, in which case you’re the policy owner and they are the insured.

-Essentially, the policyholder is defined as the person who owns the policy and pays the policy premiums, while the insured is the person whose death would prompt the death benefit payout.
+Essentially, the policyholder is the person who owns the policy and pays the premiums, while the insured is the person whose death would prompt the death benefit payout.
+The insured and policyholder names will be written out clearly in your policy document.

 Policy type